seung-lab/PyAGTUM/README.md

 * Red = Error: user must see notification as to specific water level issue The next lines of code are checking if the water level has reached the desired level over the past 4 Leica cutting cycles.
 If it failed to reach that level then it goes into the Error state and will prevent pumping for a hard coded amount of time (60 seconds) and until that time is reached it will not allow the pump to go into the code for checking if it needs to pump `if round((current_time - self.warning_timer),1) > 60 or self.warning_active == False:`.
 If it is not in the warning state, then the function measures the max of the water level from the current moment to all the iterations back for a single Leica cutting cycle `np.max(self.valuelog[(-1*self.counter_iters_pump):-1])` and compares that the user defined level and threshold range.
 If it is less than then the script will determine by how much it is under and pump more or less water accordingly.
 It will also keep track of how many time it has done this for the error catching `self.entered_under == 0`.
 Currently the amount of time for pumping is the difference between the threshold and the actual max of the water level, *self.threshold_dif*, divided by 4.
 This works for the Diatome Maxi boats, but may not be ideal for your setup.
 It is best however to change the amount pumped at the level of the syringe interface at the syringe hardware instead of in the code here.
 The pump is then triggered to pump using `Pump.trigger_pump()` and will print "Pump: pumping..." in the terminal during the pump.

-### GridtapeCameras.py
+### GridtapeCameras_EWH_220730.py
-`GridtapeCameras.py` requires the scripts
+`GridtapeCameras_EWH_220730.py` requires the scripts
 1. AGTUMconfigparser.py
 2. valuelogger.p

-Run the script GridtapeCameras.py in a terminal and that should load the config file `DefaultConfig_win-cameras.cfg` and the UI file `PyAGTUM_cams_window.ui` and open the GUI.
+Run the script GridtapeCameras_EWH_220730.py in a terminal and that should load the config file `DefaultConfig_win-cameras.cfg` and the UI file `PyAGTUM_cams_window_220730_EWH.ui` and open the GUI.
 The overall layout of this script is nearly identical to `PyAGTUM_210126_SkipCut_EWH.py`.
 The main difference is in `mainGUI()`, the function `self.SetupHardware()` now has the `PreCamTimer` and `PostCamTimer` for the two cameras where settings for the cameras can be changed.
 However, changing these settings may make seeing the section in the post sectioning camera difficult to see.
 In `PreCamTimer` there is commented out code for adding a barcode reader to get the exact section number, but this functionallity causes the computer to run slow and freeze. `PostCamTimer` has functionality for measuring the tape speed using computer vision that has been commented out.
 This could be brough back by users with presumably little issue.

 ### hardwareUI.py
 `hardwareUI.py` requires the scripts: